Descent vs. Decent vs. Dissent – What’s the Difference?

 • She decided to dissent from her colleagues’ decision and vote against the proposed course of action.

-Related: Catalog vs Catalogue: What's the Difference?
+Related: Mucous vs. Mucus - What’s the Difference?

 Noticing the distinct meanings that each of these words convey and practicing their use will help to solidify your understanding and make it easier to avoid confusion in your writing.